mhmodfrmwi/Expense-Tracker/README.md

 - Graphical insights for expenses and trips.
 - Support for multiple currencies with exchange rates.
 - Role-based access (e.g., admin, user).
+- Integrate a report viewing and sharing feature.
+- Implement report editing and deletion functionality.

+---